Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_semi_structured_data/tb_zts_semi_structured_data.md

 Within this query we see a few new functions we have not yet covered.
 First off we are adding a [COMMENT](https://docs.snowflake.com/en/sql-reference/sql/comment) which can be seen within [SHOW VIEWS](https://docs.snowflake.com/en/sql-reference/sql/show) commands or within the Snowsight interface to document what a user may see when querying this view.

-We are also utilizing [SELECT * EXCLUDE and RENAME](https://docs.snowflake.com/en/sql-reference/sql/select#parameters) parameters which can make the lives of SQL developers much easier by reducing query or view definition complexity.
+We are also utilizing [SELECT * EXCLUDE and RENAME](https://docs.snowflake.com/en/sql-reference/sql/select#parameters) parameters which can make the lives of SQL developers much easier by reducing query or View definition complexity.

 >aside positive
 > **Exclude:** When you select all columns (SELECT * or SELECT table_name.*), EXCLUDE specifies the columns that should be excluded from the results.